kvaps/pve-autosnap/README.md

-    -m, --monthly               Run this script in mode for monthly autosnapshots -y, --yearly                Run this script in mode for yearly autosnapshots -s, --storage=STORAGENAME   Specify the storage name for which will be used auto snapshots (0 or not specified will enable for all -l, --leave=NUMBER          Specify the number of snapshots which should will leave, anything longer will be removed (0 or not specified will disable removing snapshots)
+    -m, --monthly               Run this script in mode for monthly autosnapshots -y, --yearly                Run this script in mode for yearly autosnapshots -s, --storage=STORAGENAME   Specify the storage name for which will be used auto snapshots (not specified will enable for all storages) -l, --leave=NUMBER          Specify the number of snapshots which should will leave, anything longer will be removed (0 or not specified will disable removing snapshots) -D, --sleep=NUMBER          Specify the modifier for sleep that would create a delay after each snapshot operation (calculate as: NUMBER gigabytes per minute, min 1 minute) -E, --exclude=VMS           Specify the comma separated list of VMS for exclude
 ```

 ## Enable pve-autosnap